Written by Rene Mallari

 The Contact Center Buyer’s Guide: What Are Contact Center Services?

 Contact centers offer a wide array of services to empower businesses.
 These functions include the following:

 - Customer service is the interaction between a consumer buying your product or service and a contact center specialist.
 This department handles non-technical questions or issues such as billing and payment, shipping and delivery, and new product or service inquiries.

 - Technical support (or help desk support) pertains to your assistance to registered users.
 The team handles information technology (IT) issues such as hardware and software concerns.
 Troubleshooting and installing new applications are examples of tech support tasks.

 - Sales is responsible for contacting current and potential customers to inform them about new and existing products and services.
-The sales team converts lead into paying customers and makes recommendations that suit their needs.
+The sales team converts leads into paying customers and makes recommendations that suit their needs.

 What Are the Different Types of Contact Center Services?